icco/nanowrimo/2013/novel.md

 ## Chapter 4

 The stars twinkled dimly in the sky.
-Their brilliance subdued by the bright white lights of the floating citys.
+Their brilliance subdued by the bright white lights of the floating cities.
 The bottom of the city he was heading for was dark grey.
 Lights from engineers working on the belly of the flying beast that is Neo San Francisco created a a brighter set of stars which Bridge's egg was flying towards.

 He saw in the distance a green light, and his egg was flying towards it.

 As the egg got closer to the surface of the underbelly of the city, Bridge saw an open set of doors with two poles descending from the opening.

 His egg flew in between the two poles and turned off its propeller.
-A lound sound echoed out as the two poles grabbed the egg and started moving upwards.
+A loud sound echoed out as the two poles grabbed the egg and started moving upwards.

 The egg stopped moving, and the door slid open.
 Outside the door a clean white light shown and the buzzing of the engineering and shipping level of the city rang out.